2017-18 Winter Holiday Closure

 During the planned break period, UCLA Health and certain essential-service facilities will continue to remain open.
 Deans, Vice Chancellors and Organization Heads to whom this responsibility has been delegated will need to determine if any facilities under their management will need to remain fully or partially open during the closure and, accordingly, arrange for appropriate staffing.
 Please send copies of these approval decisions to the offices of the Assistant Vice Chancellor, Facilities Management, and to Employee & Labor Relations.

-Frequently Asked Questions regarding the upcoming 2017-18 Winter Holiday Closure have been developed.
-If you still have queries after referring to the article, please contact Anthony Solana in Campus Human Resources at firstname.lastname@example.org or Maure Gardner in Health Sciences Human Resources at email@example.com.
+For your convenience, we have developed Frequently Asked Questions regarding the upcoming 2017-18 Winter Holiday Closure.
+If you still have queries after referring to the article, please contact Anthony Solana in Campus Human Resources at [email protected] or Maure Gardner in Health Sciences Human Resources at [email protected].